tbh111/BmpCV/README.md

 # TbhCV
 A simple c++ library for reading BMP.
+GUI is developed with Qt.

 Homework for UCAS DIP courses 2022.